AbbyLaoye/SQL/README.md

-# DATA_ANALYSIS_SQL
-This file contains every thing about SQL

 # SQL
 SQL is Structured Query Language.
 It's a special programming language that is used to query out a specific information from a data base.
 It's also a standard language that's use for storing, manipulating and retrieving of data from a data base.
 It's a standard language for Relational Database System, it enables a user relate databse and tables.